 DIY Strap Keepers for Voile Straps

-A 700cc x18-23mm tube is just the right size to make a strap keeper for a Voile strap.
-As you can see in the picture above, I cut 3/8th inch bands from the intertube.
-Just slide the band on the belt, and when you put the strap around whatever you are securing, you can slide the band over the tail of the strap-like I did in the picture above.
+A 700cc x 18-23mm tube is the perfect size for creating a strap keeper for a Voile strap.
+As shown in the picture above, I cut 3/8-inch bands from the inner tube.
+Simply slide the band onto the strap, and when you wrap the strap around whatever you’re securing, you can pull the band over the tail of the strap, just like I did in the photo.

-There you have it!
-A simple solution to two different problems.
-How to recycle a tube and how to keep a tail to a Voile strap secured.
-Should be able to get a few more miles out of that tube!
+And there you have it!
+A simple solution to two problems: recycling a tube and keeping the tail of a Voile strap neatly secured.
+This trick should help me get a few more miles out of that tube!

 Now It's Your Turn-